Elfsong/DICE/README.md

 MLP classifiers for each attribute.

 ## Step 4.
 Inference
-ODE sampler on the VAE latent variable.
+ODE sampler (guided by the EBMs) on the VAE latent variable.